History of Kia Tigers in Timeline

 In 2005, the Kia Tigers finished at the bottom of the league for the first time.

-In 2005, the Kia Tigers lost 76 games to end up in eighth place, resulting in manager Yoo Nam-ho being fired.
+In 2005, the Kia Tigers lost 76 games and ended up in eighth place, leading to the firing of Manager Yoo Nam-ho.

 June 2007: Jo Beom-hyun Promoted to Manager